nodejs/node/doc/guides/primordials.md

 ### Prototype methods

-ECMAScript provides a bunch of methods available on builtin objects that are used to interact with JavaScript objects.
+ECMAScript provides a group of methods available on built-in objects that are used to interact with JavaScript objects.

 ```js